 Map of the all the volcanoes around the Pacific (red triangles) making up the Ring of Fire.
-Image courtesy of Submarine Ring of Fire 2014 - Ironman, NOAA/PMEL, NSF. http://oceanexplorer.noaa.gov/okeanos/explorations/ex1605/background/history/media/fiq1.html occur between seawater and minerals in the rock (a process called serpentinization, producing a new type of rock called serpentine).
-These reactions produce a large amount of heat.
-Serpentine is less dense than the surrounding mantle rock, so it tends to rise within the faults.
-Water and other fluids can mix with ground up serpentine and rocks from the fault walls to form a viscous mud-like mixture.
-When the serpentine muds ooze out of the fault onto the seafloor they can build large mounds that may be up to 50 km in diameter and 2 km high.
-Mud volcanoes produce new habitats for living organisms, but have not been well-explored, so we know very little about mud volcano ecosystems.
+Image courtesy of Submarine Ring of Fire 2014 - Ironman, NOAA/PMEL, NSF. http://oceanexplorer.noaa.gov/okeanos/explorations/ex1605/background/history/media/fiq1.html into contact with seawater.
+When this happens, numerous chemical reactions occur between fluids driven off of the subducting Pacific Ocean plate and minerals in the mantle rock (a process called serpentinization, producing a new type of rock called serpentinite).
+Serpentine is less dense than the surrounding mantle rock, and it is very soft so is easily crushed.
+There are many faults in the forearc area and fluids from the subducting plate tend to find their way to sea floor springs along the fault planes.
+When earthquakes occur, the rocks on either side of a moving fault plane grind up the soft serpentinized rock, thus rising fluids mix with the ground-up rock to form serpentinite mud.
+When the serpentinite muds ooze out of the fault up to the seafloor they can build large mounds that may be up to 50 km in diameter and 2.6 km high.
+These serpentinite mud volcanoes produce new habitats for living organisms, but have not been well-explored, so we know very little about mud volcano ecosystems.